extrapulp/siftr-dynamic-scaling/README.md

 # siftr-dynamic-scaling
 A responsive demonstration of Siftr's gallery drawer

-Setup:
+_Setup:_

-Download. open in browser
+Download, open in browser